Site Overlay

 What do Orthopedic Registered Nurses do?

-Orthopedic Registered Nurses (RNs) specialize in caring for patients with disorders of the musculoskeletal system, including injuries like broken bones, conditions like arthritis and osteoporosis, and other issues affecting muscles, bones, and joints.
+Orthopedic Registered Nurses (RNs) specialize in caring for patients with disorders of the musculoskeletal system, including injuries such as broken bones, conditions such as arthritis and osteoporosis, and other issues affecting muscles, bones, and joints.

-Their duties encompass the full spectrum of care, including pre-operative preparation, assisting during surgeries, and providing post-operative care and rehabilitation.
+Their duties encompass the full spectrum of care, including preoperative preparation, assisting during surgery, and providing postoperative care and rehabilitation.

-They also manage pain, administer medications, monitor patient healing, and educate patients and their families on recovery processes, casting, and preventing further injury.
+They also manage pain, administer medications, monitor patient healing, and educate patients and their families about recovery processes, casting, and injury prevention.

 What they do